No one likes cold showers. Especially during our cold Minnesota winters.

 It depends a lot on the type of water heater you have, as well as how you maintain it.

-Let’s dive in and get more specific answers:
+Let’s dive in and get more specific answers.

 Knowing how long your water heater will last and when to replace your water heater involves several aspects.
 First, the signs of a failing water heater include tinted water, cold water, and clanking noises coming from the appliance, but we’ll get into those later.

 Generally, a new water heater will last an average of 12 years, give or take, with proper maintenance and service.
-However, many factors play a part in determining how long your hot water heater will last, including these little known facts.
+However, many factors play a part in determining how long your hot water heater will last, including these little-known facts.
 Factors that affect your water heaters lifespan include:

-- – Tank vs tankless.
+- Tank vs tankless

-- – The quality of your water (hard water can lessen lifespan by 2 years or more).
+- The quality of your water (hard water can lessen lifespan by 2 years or more)

-- – How often you use it.
+- How often you use it

-There are also electric and gas hot water heaters that will vary in lifespan, but in general gas ones last 8-12 years, while an electric heater could last upwards of 10-15 years.
+There are also electric and gas water heaters that will vary in lifespan, but in general gas ones last 8-12 years, while an electric heater could last upwards of 10-15 years.

 You can call a repair person to clean out the sediment and flush your system which could help alleviate the issue.
-An older appliance it may be best to replace.
+If it’s an older appliance it may be best to consider a replacement.